Lee-Yang-zero ratio method in three-dimensional Ising model: Single-LYZ and single-cumulant methods

-We now test the single LYZ and single cumulant methods introduced in Sec.~\ref{sec:single_method}.
-In Fig.~\ref{fig:LYZs_cumulant_L_fit}, we show the rescaled LYZs, $L^{y_h} h_\textrm{LY}^{(n)}(T,L)$ for $n=1,2$, and rescaled cumulants, $\langle M^n(T,0,L) \rangle_\textrm{c}/L^{ny_h}$ for $n=2,4$, as functions of $T$, where we use the value of $y_h$ in Eq.~\eqref{eq:ytyh}.
-The figure shows that these quantities with various $L$ intersect around the $\Tc$ of Eq.~\eqref{eq:Tc} shown by the vertical dashed lines.
-However, the deviations of the intersection point at small $L$ are obviously larger than the LYZRs and Binder cumulant in Fig.~\ref{fig:LYZRs_L_fit}.
+We now examine the single-LYZ and single-cumulant methods introduced in Sec.~\ref{sec:single_method}.
+Figure~\ref{fig:LYZs_cumulant_L_fit} peresents the rescaled LYZs, $L^{y_h} h_\textrm{LY}^{(n)}(T,L)$ for $n=1,2$, and rescaled cumulants, $\langle M^n(T,0,L) \rangle_\textrm{c}/L^{ny_h}$ for $n=2,4$, as functions of $T$, where we use the value of $y_h$ in Eq.~\eqref{eq:ytyh}.
+The figure shows that these quantities for various $L$ intersect around the $\Tc$ of Eq.~\eqref{eq:Tc} indicated by the vertical dashed lines.
+However, the deviations of the intersection point at small $L$ are larger than those of the LYZRs and Binder cumulant in Fig.~\ref{fig:LYZRs_L_fit}.